Modern Slavery & Human Trafficking Statement

 Our policies on slavery and human trafficking

 We are committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our Anti-Slavery and Human Trafficking Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking are not taking place anywhere in our supply chains.
-Training and information on this policy is provided to all our people to ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chains and our business.

 Our specific policies on key social and ethical issues, for example, our Human Rights and Labour and our Anti-Bribery and Corruption policies, outline the standards and behaviours that we expect from all our people, wherever they are in the world, whatever local practices are and wherever they conduct business on behalf of the organisation.
+We regularly review and update all our policies.

 Mindera encourages all its people, customers and other business partners to report any concerns related to the direct activities, or the supply chains of the organisation.
 The organisation's whistleblowing procedure is designed to make it easy for everyone to make disclosures, without fear of retaliation.